Examples And How To Track KPI

 5. Net Promoter Score

-Net promoter score (NPS) works to determine the worker progress.
+Net promoter score (NPS) works to determine the worker's progress.
 It is a digit ranging from 1 to 10 that shows the interest of a customer to review an organization’s service to other prospective customers.
-Customers who have higher score are said to be more satisfied and can work as the organization’s promoters.
+Customers who have a higher score are said to be more satisfied and can work as the organization’s promoters.
 That score can also be used to measure sales workers.
+The NPS benchmark is crucial in comparing these scores across different industries to evaluate relative performance.

 Customer Metrics